Bariba

 - Future Challenges

-- Challenges for the Bariba include balancing modernization with cultural preservation, addressing economic disparities, and improving access to education and healthcare.
+- Challenges include balancing modernization with cultural preservation and addressing economic opportunities.

 - Youth Employment Trends